Libby Gill

-Libby Gill is a leadership speaker, executive coach and author in Los Angeles, California.
-She also is the CEO of Libby Gill & Company, an executive coaching and consulting firm.
-Previously, Gill was Senior Vice President at Universal Studios Television, and Vice President at Sony Pictures Television and Turner Broadcasting.
+Libby Gill is an American speaker, coach, and author from Los Angeles, California.
+She is the CEO of Libby Gill & Company.
+She was also the Senior Vice President at Universal Studios Television, Vice President at Sony Pictures Television, and Turner Broadcasting.

 She is a former columnist for The Dallas Morning News.

 Early life and education

 Gill was born in New York and raised in Mandarin, Florida.
+She subsequently lived in Yokosuka, Japan and Manhattan Beach and Los Angeles California.
 She was one of six children and the daughter of a psychiatrist.
 She attended California State University, Long Beach and earned a degree in theater.

 Career

-In 1995, she was appointed to senior vice president of media relations at the MCA Television group.
-Gill had senior leadership positions at Turner Broadcasting, Universal Studios and Sony Pictures Entertainment for fifteen years before founding Libby Gill & Company, an executive coaching and consulting firm, in November 2000.
+In 1995, she was appointed to senior vice president of media relations at the Universal Television group.
+Gill had senior positions at Turner Broadcasting and Sony Pictures Entertainment for fifteen years before founding Libby Gill & Company, an executive coaching and consulting firm, in November 2000.
 Her clients include AMC Networks, Avery Dennison, CA Technologies, Disney-ABC, Kellogg's, Microsoft, PayPal, Wells Fargo, and others.

-She began writing about her experiences as an executive and teaching at a local university.
-She has also taught at California State, Northridge.
-She authored four books and shared her experiences in Time, The New York Times, and The Wall Street Journal.
+She began writing about her experiences as an executive and teaching at California State, Northridge.
+She authored seven books and shared her experiences in Time, The New York Times, and The Wall Street Journal.

 Stay-At-Home Dads (2001) was written about her family's experiences when she was making more money than her husband and they decided he would be a stay-at-home dad.
-After ten years of her husband being the primary caregiver in the house, she wrote the book.
 The journal, Adolescence, called it a "step by step blueprint for transitioning into a stay-at-home-dad family."

 Traveling Hopefully: How to Lose Your Baggage and Jumpstart Your Life (2005) includes personal stories from her own childhood traumas.
 In 2010, Gill's book You Unstuck: Mastering the New Rules of Risk-taking in Work and Life (2009) won an Independent Publishers Award in 2010.
 She earned a silver award and was tied with Leanne Cusumano Roque who wrote Live Light: Simple Steps.

 Gill was the media consultant for the Dr Phil television show.
 The Desert Sun called her "the brains behind the Dr. Phil show."